 Compare Monthly Revenue Year Over Year

-Seasonality is defined as variations in figures that appear at regular times throughout the year.
-This may show up in expenses, as in the example of higher utilities costs in winter or summer.
-However, most seasonality appears on the revenue lines, which reflects demand variation throughout the year.
+Seasonality is defined as variations that appear at regular times throughout the year.
+It may show up in expenses, like with utility cost fluctuations.
+However, most seasonality appears on the revenue lines, which reflect demand variation throughout the year.

 - Go to the “Competitive Set Report” (“Comp” Tab)